 Schloss Schönbühel is a medieval castle, that you will most likely see by the Danube river banks on your boat tour.
 This castle was built in the 12th century in the town of Schönbühel-Aggstein.
 The castle is situated on a rock (40 metres above sea level), just like the Aggstein fortress (which is in ruins).

 The castle was built as a defensive fortress in the 12th century.
 Its owner and builder was Marchwardus de Schoenbuchele.
 After him, the castle had passed through the hands of many owners.
 It stayed with the Starhemberg family for over 400 years and later sold to Count Oswald von Seilern und Aspang.

 Aggstein Fortress Ruins

-There are quiet a few things that you can explore here.
+There are quite a few things that you can explore here.
 One of them is the Dürnstein Castle.
 Dürnstein Castle is a medieval ruined castle, situated at 315 metres above sea level.
 The castle that you see at the background is the Durstein Castle.

 The rock castle was built in the 12th century, but was destroyed in the 17th century.
 This castle is known for the imprisonment of King Richard I of England, who was kept captive here.
 Although an abandoned castle, the Dürnstein castle is a UNESCO World Heritage site, along with the Wachau Valley.